Tour Overview

 Accommodation: Simba Camp (tents)

-You drive to Rongai Gate for registration, near the Kenya border.
+You will drive from Arusha to Rongai Gate for registration.
+This gate is on the northern side of the mountain, near the Kenya border.

-The hike starts through farmland and forest.
-You may see wildlife like monkeys.
+The trek starts through farmland and pine forest.
+The path is gentle and easy, perfect for your first day.
+You may see wildlife like monkeys and birds.

 Activities